 Clinical trials focus on improving cancer prevention, cancer control, screening for early cancers, and post-treatment surveillance.
 Cancer care delivery research will focus on quality of life and understanding the diverse and multi-level factors that affect access and quality of care.

-With a focus on translational research and personalized medicine, GHS’ Institute for Translational Oncology Research (ITOR) provides some of the most advanced cancer treatments available anywhere in the world, while supporting industry’s crucial need to achieve greater efficiency and expediency in bringing life-saving cancer drugs to patients.
+With a focus on translational research and personalized medicine, Prisma Health’ Institute for Translational Oncology Research (ITOR) provides some of the most advanced cancer treatments available anywhere in the world, while supporting industry’s crucial need to achieve greater efficiency and expediency in bringing life-saving cancer drugs to patients.
 The effort to advance these dual goals was what led to the creation of ITOR in 2004.

 ITOR advances cancer care on multiple levels, facilitating pioneering research as well as clinical care delivery.
 ITOR is committed to translational medicine, which is a branch of medical research that forges a direct link between basic research and patient care.
 In the case of drug therapies, translational medicine refers to the translation of basic research into beneficial drug treatments for patients.

 ITOR focuses on discovering and developing drugs that help people who have cancer.

 Prisma Health Human Performance Laboratory (HPL) is the first in the nation to be fully embedded into a cancer research and treatment program.

 The HPL, which is working with a limited number of patients on a pilot basis, is a collaborative effort between Greenville Health System and the University of South Carolina School of Medicine Greenville.
 While its focus is on cancer survivor patients in the Prisma Health Cancer Institute, the lab will ultimately serve all Prisma Health clinical populations.